 While the term CX was first coined in 1998, it’s only really taken off in the past 15 years.
 This is in large part thanks to the massive technical boom that fundamentally changed everything in the early 2000s.
 Many businesses born before this time now battle to stay relevant, while newcomers nip at their heels, taking their slice of pie from right under their noses.
 While certainly a cliché, the world of informed and connected consumers really did change how and why we do business today.
+This is the essence of why customer experience matters.

 My conversation with Ian Golding, author of the book “Customer What?” takes a deep dive into CX, highlighting how effective it can be for businesses that get it right, and how ineffective it can be for those who don’t.